-Autoimmune diseases such as Myositis and the use of steroids and immune suppressants used in its treatment compromises the immune system making us vulnerable to illnesses and infections.
-And once we have an infection or illness, healing tends to take longer than in healthier people and can create complications which could be life threatening.
+Autoimmune diseases such as myositis and the use of steroids and immune suppressants medications as treatment compromise the immune system making patients more vulnerable to infections.
+And once we have an infection, healing tends to take longer than in healthier people and can create complications which can be life-threatening.

 The Infectious Diseases Society of America (IDSA) released a guideline in December 2013 which states that most people with compromised immune systems are especially vulnerable to illness and should receive the flu shot and other vaccinations.

 IDSA, the Center for Disease Control (CDC), Muscular Dystrophy Association (MDA) and other organizations, stress vaccinations for both the immune-compromised individual as well as people who live with or care for people at high risk for influenza-related complications.

 The flu vaccine is the best protection against the flu this season according to the flu.gov website.
 If you get the flu vaccine, you are 60% less likely to need treatment for the flu by a healthcare provider.
 Getting the vaccine has been shown to offer substantial other benefits including reducing illness, antibiotic use, time lost from work, hospitalizations and deaths.